sualehalam/Reducing-Employee-Turnover/README.md

 * "satisfaction" - a measure of employee satisfaction from surveys.
 * "avg_hrs_month" - the average hours the employee worked in a month.
 * "left" - "yes" if the employee ended up leaving, "no" otherwise.

+# 💪 Competition challenge
+Create a report that covers the following:

+1. Which department has the highest employee turnover?
+Which one has the lowest?
+2. Investigate which variables seem to be better predictors of employee departure.
+3. What recommendations would you make regarding ways to reduce employee turnover?